GuardianOfGods/unity-interview-questions/README.md

 <details><summary>Answer</summary>
 <p>

 - **Quaternions** are used to represent rotations.
-The advantages of relative **Euler angles**: it can perform incremental rotation, avoid universal lock, and there are two ways of expressing a given orientation, which are mutually negative (Euler angles have countless ways of expression)
+The advantages of relative **Euler angles**: it can perform incremental rotation, avoid universal lock, and have two ways of expressing a given orientation that are mutually negative (Euler angles have countless ways of expression)

 </p>
 </details>

-**4. Question: What is the difference between material and sharedmaterial in MeshRender?**
+**4. Question: What is the difference between material and shared material in MeshRender?**

 <details><summary>Answer</summary>
 <p>